Skip to content ↓

 Counselling

-Rotherham MAST offer counselling to staff members which is based on the core conditions of person centred counselling but draws integratively on other therapy models based on client presentation.
-Schools Mental Health Specialists are trained Counsellors and adhere to BACP ethical guidelines, including engagement in monthly supervision.
+MAST offers counselling to staff members which is based on the core conditions of person centred counselling, but draws integratively on other therapy models based on client presentation.
+School Mental Health Specialists are trained Counsellors and adhere to BACP ethical guidelines, including engagement in monthly supervision.

-Counselling sessions are based in the Rotherham MAST offices sited at Maltby Academy.
+Counselling sessions are based in the MAST offices sited at Maltby Academy.

 Supervision